What is Identity?

 The authentication process could be illustrated as in the below diagram;

-2.0 Resource Owner requires identity verification, hence Resource Owner will prepare SAML token with provided user identity information and redirect response to SAML Identity Provider (IdP)
+2.0 Resource Owner requires identity verification, hence Resource Owner will prepare SAML token (AuthnRequest) with resource owner registration ID with identity provider and redirect response to SAML Identity Provider (IdP)

-4.0 IdP sends the response back to the Resource Owner in encoded format where decoding algorithem is agreeed between Resource Owner and IdP prior to communication.
+4.0 IdP sends the response back to the Resource Owner in encoded format where decoding algorithm is agreed between Resource Owner and IdP prior to communication.

 5.0 Resource Owner decode the SAML token and validate

-6.0 If the user is authorized to access the resource based on IdP response, protected resource will be gratned to the user.
+6.0 If the user is authorized to access the resource based on IdP response, protected resource will be granted to the user.

 There are main four roles are in the OAuth identity delegation scenario such as;